 The Brackenridge Park Conservancy has no monetary stake in the Park, and Brackenridge Park remains a City-owned park.

 In a cooperative management agreement, the City of San Antonio empowers the Brackenridge Park Conservancy to raise funds to benefit the Park; develop programming and projects free to the public; support the evolution and implementation of plans with community and civic partners; and build community support for the well-being of the Park.

 What are the goals of the Conservancy?

-As a voice for those who use and cherish the park, the Brackenridge Park Conservancy represents the interests of park users, now and into the future, by building consensus and a sense of stewardship in the community, by unifying the park as one coherent place, and by augmenting resources dedicated to the park, including volunteers, expertise, funding, and advocacy.
+As a voice for those who use and cherish Brackenridge Park, the Brackenridge Park Conservancy represents the interests of Park users, now and into the future, by building consensus and a sense of stewardship in the community, by unifying the Park as one coherent place, and by augmenting resources dedicated to the Park, including volunteers, expertise, funding, and advocacy.

 Who are partners of the Conservancy?

-Since 2009, the Brackenridge Park Conservancy has been forging strong relationships with the City of San Antonio, Bexar County, the San Antonio River Authority, the San Antonio Conservancy Society, and many other public and private groups to protect, preserve, and restore your park.
+Since 2009, the Brackenridge Park Conservancy has been forging strong relationships with the City of San Antonio, Bexar County, the San Antonio River Authority, the Conservation Society of San Antonio, and many other public and private groups to protect, preserve, and restore your Park.